ChristopherM03/MachineLearn/README.md

 ## Installation and Getting Started with Pytorch

-This is a simple guide to PyTorch, a machine learning library.
+This is a simple guide to *PyTorch*, a machine learning library.
 Pytorch is mainly used for a variety of different applications but is primarely used for computer vision and natural language processing.
 Pytorch is also a framework that should be explored when looking towards deep learning.
 For this guide we will learn about how it works and set up a simple model.

 In order to first do this you need to be able to download the libraries.
 For this you have two options you can either do it through Anaconda, or with Pip, for this guide we will be using pip.
 To do this first we need to have pip installed, you can use the following line:
 ```